Nikitossik/axios-hackathon/README.md

 ## ✨ Key Features

-* **🌍 System-Optimal vs. Selfish Routing:** Traditional navigation apps route everyone through the exact same "fastest" path, causing congestion.
+* **🌍 System-Optimal vs Selfish Routing:** Traditional navigation apps route everyone through the exact same "fastest" path, causing congestion.
 Our app distributes traffic intelligently to optimize the global city network, offering a "Personalized" route alongside the standard fastest one.
 * **🎭 Driver Profiling & "Characters":** We understand that every driver has different needs.
 The app creates a customizable "Character" for each user based on their specific driving style:
     * **Dynamic:** For drivers who prefer to keep moving and avoid standing in traffic.
     * **Safe:** Prioritizing wider roads, fewer complex intersections, and calmer traffic (e.g., parents driving with children).